opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/networking_port_v2.md

   then the port will yield to the default behavior of the Networking service, which is to usually apply the `"default"` security group.

+* `port_security_enabled` - (Optional) Whether to explicitly enable or disable port security on the port.
+Port Security is usually enabled by default, so omitting argument will usually result in a value of `true`.
+Setting this explicitly to `false` will disable port security.
+In order to disable port security, the port must not have any security groups.
+Valid values are `true` and `false`.

 * `device_id` - (Optional) The ID of the device attached to the port.
 Changing this creates a new port.